JeongHan-Bae/JH-Toolkit/README.md

 ### 📱 Mobile & Embedded Targets

 > ❌ JH Toolkit is **not intended for embedded systems or constrained environments**.
-> Internals are 64-bit optimized and assume modern system-level allocators and CPU alignment.
+> Internals are optimized for 64-bit environments with modern allocators and cache alignment.

-> ✅ For Android/iOS, use `add_subdirectory(jh-toolkit)` for tight ABI control — do not preinstall or `find_package()`.
+> ✅ For Android/iOS, use `add_subdirectory(jh-toolkit)` for tight ABI control — avoid using `find_package()` for mobile builds; prefer manual inclusion.

 > 📦 You may embed source directly and limit to `jh::pod` for ultra-minimal use cases.